 As it is demonstrated, over time, that an agrivoltaic system continues to be truly agricultural as well, and not only formally compatible with a cultivation activity?

-This question cannot be answered in a single assessment or in a photograph taken in a single season.
-Rather, it requires the ability to observe slow processes, progressive adaptations And crop responses that are built over the years.
+This question cannot be answered with a single assessment or a snapshot taken in a single season.
+Rather, it requires the ability to observe slow processes, progressive adaptations, and crop responses that develop over the years.

 Authorizations and the need for objective evidence

-In the authorization procedures, agriculture is increasingly called upon to provide evidence, not only qualitative descriptions.
-You are asked to rebuild the productive state of the land, to demonstrate it the agricultural vocation and to credibly evaluate how this could evolve once the system is installed.
+In the authorization procedures, agriculture is increasingly called upon to provide evidence, not just qualitative descriptions.
+It is required to reconstruct the productive state of the land, to demonstrate its agricultural vocation and to credibly evaluate how this could evolve once the system is installed.

-In this passage, data plays a central role because it allows you to transform the agronomic experience on a shared and comparable basis.
-Thehistorical analysis of agricultural performance in fact it allows us to understand how a plot has worked in previous years, what dynamics were already present and what variations fall within normal crop variability.
+In this passage, data plays a central role because it allows us to transform agronomic experience into a shareable and comparable basis.historical analysis of agricultural performance In fact, it allows us to understand how a plot has performed in previous years, what dynamics were already present and which variations fall within normal crop variability.

 This type of reading becomes essential to avoid simplifications and to build more solid assessments, capable of distinguishing between what is structural and what is contingent.